 - Mass tourism in the Mediterranean: “Inventing the Summer”, Holiday Camp, Beach culture

 - Colonial tourism

-Frontal lesson, workshops, discussion of books, visits to significant places for the history of tourism in Ticino.
+Frontal lesson, project works, discussion of books, visits to significant places for the history of tourism in Ticino.

 (Otherwise oral exam if COVID-19 restrictions will be still in use).

 - Hermann Hesse Museum, 12.10.22 - 12.10.22 (Compulsory)

 - Monte Verità Ascona, 19.10.22 - 19.10.22 (Compulsory)